PDF printable version of Zika virus - information for clinicians and public health practitioners (PDF 333 KB)

 In Australia, this is relevant to confirmed cases in Queensland.
 Confirmed cases who are not resident in Queensland should be advised to avoid travel to these areas until their symptoms have resolved.

-In North Queensland and parts of Central Queensland, where the Aedes vector is known to be present, public health vector control teams may respond to reduce the risk of local transmission.
+In parts Queensland, where the Aedes vector is known to be present, public health vector control teams may respond to reduce the risk of local transmission.
 Outside these areas in Queensland, notification is the required public health action.

 Further information is available: